DonKarlssonSan/hicetnunc-wiki/General.md

 ## How to avoid copyminters
 Unfortunately, there are people minting NFTs who did not create what they upload.
 These copyminters, as we call them, try to make a quick buck with art from other people.
 Collectors have to very careful and try to find out who the artists are and if the art is genuine.

+To make it easier for buyers, please leave a trace to any social profile or website in the description of your artwork, so potential buyers can validate the authenticity.
+If you can link the NFTs the artist is advertising on the profile with the NFTs on Hicetnunc, you can assume it is legit.

 ## I want to report a copyminter
 The fastest way to report a copyminter in our [discord](https://discord.gg/9qkgRsqa) in the #report-abuse channel.

-To make it easier for them, please leave a trace to any social profile or website in the description of your artwork, so potential buyers can validate the authenticity.
-If you can link the NFTs the artist is advertising on the profile with the NFTs on Hicetnunc, you can assume it is legit.

 ## How can I promote my NFT or my NFT exhibition?
 Our discord has the following promotion channels: